NVIDIA/warp/docs/modules/runtime.rst

                     wp.float64(5.0))

-These can be used with all the standard vector arithmetric operators, e.g.: ``+``, ``-``, scalar multiplication, and can also be transformed using matrices with compatible dimensions, potentially returning vectors with a different length.
+These can be used with all the standard vector arithmetic operators, e.g.: ``+``, ``-``, scalar multiplication, and can also be transformed using matrices with compatible dimensions, potentially returning vectors with a different length.

 Matrices
 ########